jags14385/testAutomationCodingChallenge/README.md

 ## Performance tests
 - Used Intellij with the Scala plugin
 - Used gradle for the build and run
+- Folder layout has to be followed, for the plugin to work.
 - to run use `./gradlew gatlingRun`
 - Ensure Simulation Class Name anf File Name Match
 - After successful run , you can find the reports at